svdarren/compose-plantuml/README.md

 The native Markdown Preview now render PlantUML inside the Markdown file.

-* Select this README.md file in the file explorer.
 * Open the Markdown preview by...
     * Pressing the small icon in the top right.
 It's a magnifying lens over two pages.
     * Opening the command palette and searching for 'Markdown: Open Preview' or 'Markdown: Open Preview to the Side'